Alogani/NimGo_multithreadingattempt/README.md

             - data doesn't need anymore to be encapsulated in a Future[T] object which is passed around
             - for most usages, the difference of memory usage should be barely noticeable (only 50 kB for 1K spawns)
     - The async nature of I/O operation is not explicit anymore.
 If a library uses blocking I/O and `goAsync` is used it will block the event loop
-    - The end user can't control as much the flow of operations
+    - Async/await allows more control on the data flow
-    - Different paradigm: both are multi paradigm, but current async/await encourages a imperative style, whereas coroutines encourages a functional style

-### Compared to CPS (continuation passing style)
+### Compared to CPS I/O library (continuation passing style)

-_having few knowledge of CPS, please take my assumptions with a grain of salt_
+_Having never coded with CPS, my point of view shall be taken with a grain of salt.
+Please let me know if some informations are wrong.
+But CPS seems like a cool project !_

+CPS in itself is a coding style/paradigm.
+In itself, it is not concurrent, but can be used to implements Stackless coroutines and to enable concurrency.
+To my knowledge, no I/O library with CPS has been implemented yet.

+Stackless and stackful coroutines should not be confused, as they design two very different way to suspend the execution of the code, but often people uses those terms interchangeably

+You can see https://github.com/nim-works/cps for more details, and I think [nimskull](https://github.com/nim-works/nimskull/pull/1249) are working on stackless coroutines with CPS

 - **Advantages**:
-  - CPS seems to impose a paradigm for the whole codebase (like function coloring for async/await), whereas goAsync is multiparadigm
-  - Simpler to use
-  _To complete_
+  - CPS even if they don't directly colors functions, imposes a coding style
+  - CPS is more complex and requires to manually manage the control flow
+  - Therefore CPS is less intuitive, less readable, and more verbose
+  - CPS may be less interoperable with an existing sync codebase
+  - CPS might have a little computing overhead (not sure, it might be more efficient ?) due to more function calls and memory allocations
+  - CPS uses many templates, which slow down the compilation (however mitigitated by incremental compilation)
 - **Drawbacks**:
-  - Doesn't answer necessarly the same problematics
+  - CPS answers some problematics beyond I/O (Doesn't answer necessarly the same problematics).
+It shines for example inside compilers
-  - CPS seems to excel in data flow between threads, whereas coroutines are very limited (and certainly GC unsafe) when passed between threads
-  _To complete_
+  - CPS is efficient on memory and more suited in constrained environment
+  - CPS allow fine grained control of the data flow without hiding the details, and so is more flexible
+  - CPS might be easier to debug

 ## Example
 _The exact and definitive API is susceptible to change_